Soothe muscle soreness? 3 things to know about post-workout protein

 In today’s society where we value health and wellness, protein shakes are popular.
 Those that offer a combination of protein, carbohydrates, vitamins, and minerals live up to their hype.
 To get the best results, it’s crucial to understand how the contents of a protein shake promote muscle growth and recovery — and why timing is a key factor.

 “This shake is the best tasting of any of the protein shakes that I have ever tried.
 I mix it with mostly water.
 I add green powder, and it keeps me full all morning.” – Linda S. Here’s where to find it.

 1. Recovery suffers when glycogen gets depleted.

 Imagine muscles are a flashlight.
 A flashlight relies on batteries to function correctly, and it will continue to emit light as long as the battery has enough power.
 As the battery starts to die, and the light begins to dim, the power source must be replaced in order to restore full function.

 Our muscles function similarly.
 They rely on glycogen as their primary source of power during exercise.
-Once these energy stores are depleted, muscles become fatigued.
-Refueling the body to promote glycogen repletion and protein synthesis is key to optimum muscle recovery.1
+Once these energy stores are depleted, muscles become fatigued and muscle soreness kicks in.
+Refueling the body to promote glycogen repletion and protein synthesis is key to optimum muscle soreness recovery.1

 2. Carbs replenish glycogen – and timing matters.